What are the basic provisions of the compulsory attendance law?

 Who is responsible for the enforcement of the law?

 It is the duty of the local board of education and each local school superintendent to contact juvenile authorities if the home study requirements are not being met after written notice to the parent or guardian of the child.
-The Department of Education shall coordinate with local school superintendents with respect to attendance records and notification for students in home study programs.
+The Department of Education shall coordinate with local school superintendents with respect to notification for students in home study programs.

 According to the law, what is the first step in establishing a home study program?